What is employers’ liability insurance?

 Build my cover

 What does employers’ liability insurance cover?

-How much does employers’ liability insurance cost?
+How much employers’ liability insurance do I need?

-How much Employers’ Liability insurance do I need?
+What business insurance do I need?